-For the fourth year in a row, Ochsner Hospital for Children has been named among the top 50 children’s hospitals in the country by U.S. News & World Report, the global authority in hospital rankings and consumer advice.
-Ochsner Hospital for Children was recognized in cardiology and heart surgery in the 2020-21 Best Children’s Hospitals rankings.
+For the fifth year in a row, Ochsner Hospital for Children has been named among the top 50 children’s hospitals in the country for pediatric cardiology and heart surgery specialties by U.S. News & World Report, the global authority in hospital rankings and consumer advice.
+Ochsner Hospital for Children is Louisiana's only ranked children's hospital.

 In 2019, we opened a state-of-the-art facility specifically designed for orthopedic and sports medicine surgery and offering the most advanced anesthesia and pain techniques, resulting in less pain and a quicker recovery.
 The 58,000 square foot hospital is a part of Ochsner’s Optimal Hospital Program, which offers advanced, patient-centered care using innovative devices and materials including patient tablets, wireless vitals monitoring, copper-infused linens and surfaces and red night lighting.
 Designed with style, comfort and convenience in mind, the new facility features spa-inspired décor in its public waiting spaces and all private rooms, and offers a complimentary in-house chef, concierge services and valet parking.
 Ochsner Hospital for Orthopedics & Sports Medicine in Elmwood offers multiple services under one roof – including orthopedics, sports medicine, therapy & wellness, performance training, physical medicine & rehabilitation and primary care.
 We are proud to offer opioid-free orthopedic surgeries at this location as well.